Pylons/substanced/docs/locking.rst

-If the resource is already locked by a user other than the owner supplied as ``owner_or_ownerid`` (the parameter filled by ``request.user`` above) or the resource isn't already locked with this lock type, calling this function will raise a :class:`substanced.locking.LockError` exception.
+If the resource is already locked by a user other than the owner supplied as ``owner_or_ownerid`` (the parameter filled by ``request.user`` above) or the resource isn't already locked with this lock type, calling this function will raise a :exc:`substanced.locking.LockError` exception.
 Otherwise the lock will be removed.

 Using the :func:`substanced.locking.unlock_resource` function has the side